-Ms. Friedman started her journey into her field at 14 years old when she began working at Good Samaritan Hospital in high school.
-She spent her high school years working part-time with the hospital dietician on the weekends and in the summer.
+Ms. Friedman started her journey into her field at 15 years old when she began working at Good Samaritan Hospital in high school.
+She spent her high school years working part-time with the hospital dietitian on the weekends and in the summer.
 She studied home economics and dietetics in college and received a bachelor’s degree from Oregon State University in 1953.
 She then obtained a dietetics degree from Massachusetts General Hospital, where she became a pediatric and research dietitian.
-From 1955 to 1962, she served as a therapeutic dietician at Oregon Medical School Hospital in Portland, Oregon, at a children’s hospital in San Francisco, and at Kaiser Hospital in San Francisco, California.
-From there, she served as the sole dietician at the Jewish Home for the Aged in Daly City, California from 1962 to 1965.
-She then moved on to become a therapeutic and administrative dietician at the French Hospital and the Harkness Hospital in San Francisco from 1965 to 1970.
+From 1955 to 1962, she served as a therapeutic dietitian at Oregon Medical School Hospital in Portland, Oregon, at the Children’s Hospital in San Francisco and at Kaiser Hospital in San Francisco.
+From there, she served as the sole dietitian at the Jewish Home for the Aged in San Francisco from 1962 to 1965.
+She then moved on to become a therapeutic and administrative dietitian at the French Hospital and Harkness Hospital in San Francisco from 1965 to 1970.

 Contact Ms. Friedman: